andresgciamtez/ppno/README.md

    powershell -ExecutionPolicy Bypass -File .\build_installer.ps1
    ```

-The script will build a pip wheel and use `constructor` to package it alongside all Conda
+The script builds a pip wheel and uses `constructor` to package it alongside all Conda
 dependencies (Python, NumPy, SciPy, PyGMO, Epanet binaries) into a self-contained `.exe`.